Splash and dash: British bid for the America’s Cup regroups for fresh assault

 A series of four test boats designed and built by Land Rover BAR sharpened the start-up squad's competitive edge.
 The fifth and definitive boat – R1, unveiled at Portsmouth in February 2017 – represented the peak of Britain's yacht-racing prowess.

 But to the winner of the America's Cup goes the perogative of naming terms for the next contest, and 2017's victor New Zealand has decreed that the next race will be for monohulls, not multi-hull yachts.
 So this will be an altogether different kind of challenge, but don't underestimate Ben Ainsley's ability – and determination – to rise to it.
+With £110 million in sponsorship from the British chemicals group Ineos, he is at least assured of the resources.

 Images © Lloyd Images